24212432-rgb/MedVQA-RAD-Pytorch/README.md

 - A best checkpoint saved during training (typical file name): `medvqa_13best.pth`

 ✅ **Checkpoint alignment (required for Step 2)**
-Step 2 expects a specific filename.
-Create it like this:
+Step 2: If the corresponding.pth file is not obtained, then a specific file name is required.
+Please create it in the following manner:
 ```bash
 !cp medvqa_13best.pth medvqa_advanced_bert_best.pth
 ```